Parking on the Seiser Alm & in the valley

 - Compatsch → Spitzbühl: free for everyone

-With a Spitzbühl lift ticket, Südtirol Pass, Combi Card, Seiser Alm Card Gold and Dolomiti Supersummer Card, the journey from Spitzbühl to Compatsch is free.
+With a Spitzbühl lift ticket, a Spitzbühl parking ticket (valid for 1 person), Südtirol Pass, Combi Card, Seiser Alm Card Gold, Dolomiti Supersummer Card and the Club Card (seasonal and annual), the journey from Spitzbühl to Compatsch is free.

 Location and price.
 Car park P1 (Spitzbühl) is located at the bottom station of the Spitzbühl lift, slightly below Compatsch, and costs €15.00 per day.
 From P1, you can reach Compatsch via a 30-minute uphill walking trail.